3rd Trimester

 • Lungs produce plenty of surfactant for breathing air

-• The digestive system contains meconium (first bowel movement)
+• The digestive system contains meconium, which is the first bowel movement

 • Antibodies from your immune system provide protection for early months

-• Skull bones remain flexible with gaps to ease passage through birth canal
+• Skull bones remain flexible with gaps to ease passage through the birth canal

 • Most vernix has been shed, though some may remain in skin folds